AMD Ryzen 5 5500 vs AMD Ryzen 7 5700X

 Which one is better?

-The AMD Ryzen 7 5700X is the better buy for most people - its 8 cores and 32MB L3 cache crush the Ryzen 5 5500.
+The AMD Ryzen 7 5700X is the better buy for most people - its 8 cores and 36MB cache crush the AMD Ryzen 5 5500's performance.
+That said, grab the 5500 if you're on a tight budget and need a decent entry-level processor - it's more affordable and still packs a punch.

 Who should buy each?

-Choose the AMD Ryzen 7 5700X if: you need superior multitasking, are into gaming and content creation, or want to future-proof your setup with PCIe 4.0.
+Choose the AMD Ryzen 7 5700X if: you require superior performance for multitasking, you often work with demanding applications like video editing, or you want to future-proof your setup with higher core counts.

 Conclusion